15 Fun Things To Do in Thermopolis, WY For Under $15 (Family-Friendly) July 7, 2019

 And while other rivers in the West have more renown, there is no doubt that rafting the Wind River will truly be one of the most amazing experiences and at the top of the list of things to do in Thermopolis.

-As access to the Wind River is granted only through the Native American Reservation, only one company (Wind River Canyon Whitewater and Fly Fishing) operates white water rafting tours.
+As the access to the Wind River is granted only through the Native American Reservation, only one company (Wind River Canyon Whitewater and Fly Fishing) operates white water rafting tours.

 But prices are very reasonable and the guides are top notch in their expertise and professionalism.